pts/tinyveracrypt/README.txt

   open encrypted encrypted volumes created by the other tools.
-* tinyveracrypt can create encrypted volumes with custom header values (e.g. the encrypted volume can start at any offset within the raw device, any LUKS anti-forensic stripe count can be specified).
+* tinyveracrypt can create encrypted volumes with custom header values (e.g. the encrypted volume can start at any offset within the raw device, any LUKS anti-forensic stripe count can be specified, compatibility with old versions of TrueCrypt can be requested).
 * tinyveracrypt can create encrypted volumes deterministically by using a pregenerated file as a random source.
-* tinyveracrypt can recover a corrupt volume header (including setting a new passphrase without knowing any of the old passphrases) if the encrypted volume is currently open
+* tinyveracrypt can recover a corrupt volume header (including setting a new passphrase without knowing any of the old passphrases) if the encrypted volume is currently open.
-* tinyveracrypt can convert between TrueCrypt and VeraCrypt if the cipher matches
+* tinyveracrypt can convert between TrueCrypt and VeraCrypt headers (without reencrypting) if the cipher and other parameters match matches.
+In some obscure special cases, it can also convert from/to LUKS.

 See FAQ entry Q23 for features of cryptsetup, VeraCrypt and TrueCrypt not supported by tinyveracrypt.